damccorm/DistributedGraphProcessingSystem/README.md

 ## Maximal Independent Set

 This takes in a graph and finds a maximal independent set.
 It is not guaranteed to be maximum.
 It is contained in the independent_set folder.
+In order to use it, set the values of the vertices equal to 0.

+## Vertex Cover 2-approximation

-In oreder to use it, set the values of the vertices equal to 0.
+This takes in a graph and finds a 2-approximation vertex cover.
+It is contained in the vertex_cover folder.
+In order to use it, set the values of the vertices equal to 0.

 # Architecture: